Blog

 • Age.
 The elderly are more at risk for dehydration due to having a decreased response to dehydration on average.
 Studies reveal that older individuals tend to drink less, feel less thirsty and do not take in enough fluid to rehydrate when exhibiting a body water deficit.

 • Chronic Diseases.
-Many diseases convey elements of dehydration, such as nutritional deficiencies, electrolyte imbalances, hormonal and metabolic dysregulation, decreased kidney function and more.
-Any such factor can increase the risk for dehydration.
+Many diseases convey elements of dehydration, such as nutritional deficiencies, electrolyte imbalances, hormonal and metabolic dysregulation, decreased kidney function, and other related issues.
+Any such factor can increase the risk of dehydration.
 Health conditions associated with dehydration include kidney stone formation and kidney disease, asthma, diabetes, hypertension, coronary heart disease, stroke, dental cavities, and urinary tract infections.

 • Physical Inactivity.
 In a small study on healthy male athletes, it was shown that prolonged bed rest induced dehydration.
 These effects were counteracted through supplementing with fluids and electrolytes.[15]